Skip to main content

 Not Defined

-Now let's say in the previous program, I add console.log(world); at line 7.
-This will result in an error - Uncaught ReferenceError: world is not defined.
+Now let's say in the previous program, we add console.log(b); at line 7.
+This will result in an error - Uncaught ReferenceError: b is not defined.
 This is totally different than undefined.
 This results when a variable does not exist in the program at all, i.e., it is not even declared.
 JavaScript compiler is unable to find the reference to this variable in the memory.
-So if you expand the Global object, you won't find any variable named world.
+So if we expand the Global object, we won't find any variable named b.

 Null